 The social protection system covers only a small fraction of families and according to the 2016 Multidimensional Overlapping Deprivation Analysis, 99.3 of 0-23 months old chidren are deprived in at least one of 5 essential dimensions of child well-being, and two thirds of children experience at least four deprivations simultaneously.
-Niger has one of the fastest growing (almost 4 per cent annually) and youngest populations in the world, estimated at 20.65 million in 2017, with 58.2 per cent under age 18.
+Niger has one of the fastest growing and youngest populations in the world, estimated at 20.65 million in 2017, with 58.2 per cent under age 18.
 With population doubling every twenty years, expanding coverage of social services while increasing quality constitutes a core challenge.

-Bottlenecks to effective service coverage in all social sectors include: (a) the lack of efficiency and accountability in the allocation and use of human resources, limited human and institutional capacity and limited outreach at decentralized levels; and (b) traditional, cultural and religious beliefs and practices that limit demand.
+Bottlenecks to effective service coverage in all social sectors include: (i) the lack of efficiency and accountability in the allocation and use of human resources, limited human and institutional capacity and limited outreach at decentralized levels; and (ii) traditional, cultural and religious beliefs and practices that limit demand.
 Across sectors, challenges in implementing child-sensitive national policies can be attributed to a limited government budget and weak coordination, data quality and monitoring and evaluation.